victorhtl/ecommerce-springboot/Readme.md

 - Open with intellij
 - Configure java 21
 - Run the Application.java file
+- The program will automatically add some itens into the database
 ## Development
 This is the domain model for our back-end application
 <img src="img_doc/domain_model.png">